kenshow-blog/nortify-slack/README.md

 ## What is this repositoy?

-- This repository enable us to make nortify anything to slack.
+- This repository enable us to make nortify anything to slack easily.

-- When we wanna make any system to nortfy to slack, we can use this repository as template.
+- When we wanna make any systems to nortfy to slack, we can use this repository as template.

 ## The architecture